dcoeurjo/VolGallery/README.md

 [tools](https://github.com/dcoeurjo/VolGallery/tree/master/tools),
 various tools and converter on this format are given.

-Other  VOL files are available on the [IAPR TC-18](http://tc18.org) website.
+Other  VOL files are available on the [IAPR TC-18](http://tc18.org) website.xs

 Object name | Input | Snapshot
 ----------- | ----- | --------